 ‘Tis the season of joy and good cheer… right?

 But for many people the holidays bring added stress to an already pressured life.
-With extra demands on your time and finances, and the abundance of holiday foods and sweets, it may feel hard to curb emotional eating and stay on track with your weight-release plans.
+With extra demands on your time and finances (and the abundance of holiday foods and sweets) it may feel hard to avoid feeling triggered, curb emotional eating, and stay committed to your health and wellness habits.

 1. Carry an Object of Inspiration